rendon/blog/views/testing-a-web-service/source.md

 ![Our web service](/testing-a-web-service/testws_myservice.png)

-<p>Now, How to test if our Web service is working as expected?
+<p>Now, how to test if our Web service is working as expected?
 Let' see.</p>

 ## SoapUI